PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 A `storageos` volume allows an existing [StorageOS](https://www.storageos.com) volume to mount into your Pod.

-StorageOS runs as a container within your Kubernetes environment, making local or attached storage accessible from any node within the Kubernetes cluster.
+StorageOS runs as a container within your PlaidCloud environment, making local or attached storage accessible from any node within the PlaidCloud cluster.
 Data can be replicated to protect against node failure.
 Thin provisioning and compression can improve utilization and reduce cost.